marwahaha/bay/_posts/2024-08-25-hessian-ascent-for-the-sk-model-iii.md

 For the spherical spin glass problem, we demonstrate that the certified value matches (up to constant factors) the _true_ value under a technical condition.
 Even in the absence of the said condition, the certificates obtain the correct _scaling_ of the maximum; due to the known lower-bounds against the standard SoS hierarchy for the same problem [[BGL16]]()[[HPK17]](), the standard SoS hierarchy is off by superlinear factors.

 So, what relationship do HES processes have with PHA?
 For starters, in [[Theorem 7.1, SS24]](https://arxiv.org/abs/2401.14383) we demonstrate that Subag's Hessian ascent algorithm is an instance of a HES process.
-The properties of the conditional covariances $$P_j(D)^2 $$ used in the PHA algorithm on the cube _also_ seem to satisfy the properties of HES distributions[^1].
-Consequently, independent of geometry, it seems that HES processes capture the algorithmic threshold for optimizing spin glasses.
-In fact, in [[Conjecture 1.6, SS24]]() we think that HES processes will capture the algorithmic threshold for **all** polynomial time algorithms for a _larger_ class of polynomial optimization problems.
+The PHA algorithm on the cube _also_ seems to be a HES process[^1].
+Importantly, the geometry seems to not affect the description of the underlying optimal process.
+In fact, we think that HES processes will capture the algorithmic threshold among **all** polynomial time algorithms for a _larger_ class of polynomial optimization problems [[Conjecture 1.6, SS24]]().

 ### Potential Hessian ascent and approximate-message passing